AusDTO/gov-au-content-guide/_entries/2016-05-04-bullet-point-lists.md

 > - The director will host a community morning tea.
 > - The awareness week booklet will be launched.

-Rewrite content to avoid second level bullet points.
+Rewrite content to avoid second and third level bullet points.

 **For example**

 Like this

-> To register you need proof of
-> To register you need to prove your identity and address.
+> To register you need to show your referral document to the registrar.
 >
+> You also need to show 2 forms of identification:
+>
+> - proof of your name
+> - proof of your address.
+>
+> You can't use the same form of identification for name and address.
+>
+> Proof of name:
+>
+> - driver’s license
+> - marriage certificate.
+>
+> Proof of address:
+>
-> - identity --- for example your driver's license or marriage certificate
+> - driver’s license
-> - address --- for example a bank statement or bill.
+> - bank statement
+> - bill.

 Not this

-> To register you need:
+> To register you need to show to the registrar:
 >
+> - your referral document
+> - 2 forms of identification to prove who you are and where you live (you can’t use the same form for both name and address):
-> - proof of identity, such as
+>   - proof of name:
->   - driver's license
+>     - driver’s license
 >     - marriage certificate
-> - proof of address, such as
+>   - proof of address:
+>     - driver’s license
 >     - bank statement
 >     - bill.